savvyclutch/savvyclutch.github.io/theme-setup/index.md

 ### Link Post Type

 Link blog like a champ by adding `link: http://url-you-want-linked` to a post's YAML front matter.
 Arrow glyph links to the post's permalink and the the `post-title` links to the source URL.
 Here's an [example of a link post]({{ site.url }}/sample-link-post/) if you need a visual.

 ---

+## Style Customization

+Here you'll find some useful scss variables to help you to customize your Blog interface.
+All variables can be found at `_sass/_variables.scss`.

+#### Top Navbar Size

+To change its size, edit the **`$menu-height`** value.
+It's recommended a value between 50px and 100px.
+This variable will automatically update the icon and menu size for you.

+#### Top Navbar Colors

+The navbar uses two colors, the top color and overflow color.
+The top color represents the navbar color when the window is not scrolled and the overflow color represents the color when we have a sufficient scroll to change its color.

+You can change these colors using the **`$menu-top`** and **`$menu-overflow`** variable values.

+#### Top Navbar hover color

+The color that you see in the item under the mouse can be changed in the **`$header-margin`** variable.

+---